-CoMI is low resource oriented, uses CoAP, and only supports the methods GET, PUT, PATCH, POST and DELETE.
-The payload of CoMI is encoded in CBOR [RFC7049] which is automatically generated from JSON [RFC7159].
+COMI supports the methods GET, PUT, PATCH, POST and DELETE. payload of CoMI is encoded in CBOR [RFC7049] which can be automatically generated from JSON [RFC7159].
 CBOR has a binary format and hence has more coding efficiency than JSON.
-To promote small packets, CoMI uses an additional "data-identifier string-to-number conversion" to minimise CBOR payloads and URI length.
+To promote small packets, CoMI uses an additional "data-identifier string-tonumber conversion" to minime CBOR payloads and URI length.
 It is assumed that the managed device is the most constrained entity.
 The client might be more capable, however this is not necessarily the case.